The Endangered Species Act (ESA) authorizes two federal agencies to identify species as either threatened or endangered.

 Once a species is listed, the responsible listing agency will prepare a recovery plan, which is a “road-map” or guidance document for both federal agencies and other entities, to provide direction for recovering the species with a set of criteria for determining when the species will be considered recovered.

-For most species, recovery will be a long process, since the species status is the result of effects occurring over many years.
-Information on recovery plans for particular species is available on the listing of agency websites.
+Recovery will be a long process for most species because their status as endangered or threatened results from effects occurring over many years.
+Information on recovery plans for particular species is available on the websites for the Fish and Wildlife Service and the National Marine Fisheries Service.